 On the flip side, I’ve tried to teach my son to listen, learn, read, listen to someone else, read something different, learn some more, question, question, question!
 We need to question our opinions, our biases and our beliefs.
 Is it so bad to ask ourselves where these things come from?
 My church and school taught me that asking questions just gets you into trouble which is true, to be fair, but it’s worth it in the long run to have your mind, eyes, and heart opened.

 Our minds are like children; they must be fed to grow and they will only grow on what we feed them.
 If we feed them garbage and waffle they will be stunted and petty.
 If we feed our minds on hate and cruelty, our thoughts cannot help but be hateful and cruel.
 If we close our minds and allow only what the damn algorithm lets through then we will be fed a steady diet of WHAT WE ALREADY KNOW, which tricks us thinking we know it all!

 You know what they say about opinions?

 All of us can benefit from an open-minded approach to learning but as writers and creatives especially, we owe it to ourselves to get outside of our circle of understanding and push ourselves to learn, to see things from another perspective.
-Stephen King says our first 1,000,000 words are garbage and I’d assert that any number of words written by someone who refuses to read, to learn, to grow will be garbage.
+Stephen King says our first 1,000,000 words are garbage and I’d suggest that any number of words written by someone who refuses to read, to learn, to grow, will be garbage.

 When asked if he thought the human race was evolving, Nobel Prize-winning author and teacher Elie Wiesel said it comes down to the individual to evolve.
-Same goes for peace, kindness, animal liberation, racial equality…
+Same goes for peace, kindness, animal liberation, equality…